denysdovhan/ha-lun-misto-air/readme.md

 <img width="388" alt="image" src="https://github.com/user-attachments/assets/08d97907-e656-4cff-9eb1-577552a6c1e0">

-You can also find your station on [LUN Misto website][lun-misto].
+You can also find your station on [LUN Misto website][lun-misto-air].
 Select the stations with the same name in the list:

 <img width="452" alt="image" src="https://github.com/user-attachments/assets/5a7acc0c-2c4e-4e09-84ad-4756e287b7a9">